We Need a Resolution: Fashion

 In the video, Aaliyah wore various outfits, including a black gown by Italian designer Roberto Cavalli.
 According to her stylist Derek Lee, Aaliyah wore the gown backwards because "It was covering too much of the front, but it had a lot of skin out in the back, so we flipped it".
 Lee further said: "Usually I would get an ok from Cavalli to do it, but we didn't have time, so I just kind of did it anyway they liked it, thank God".
 To uphold the snake theme for the video, Aaliyah was shown wearing Gianfranco Ferré's spring 2001 fringe reptile tube dress in one of the video's scenes.
 Just like the Cavalli dress, Ferré's dress was worn differently as well.
 Lee stated: "that wasn't worn right [either].
 The bottom looked like a skirt but it was actually supposed to be a dress.
 So we used it as a skirt and then I custom-made a snakeskin top to go with it."
 In another scene, Aaliyah is shown wearing a blue outfit that was custom made by designer Linda Stokes, who designed clothes for the group TLC.
 Lee wanted the outfit to be futuristic: "I came with some fabric and was like, I want this made for like a futuristic kind of a thing.
 And, boom, she made it for me.
 And I customized the jeans in the dance scene".

 Synopsis

-The video opens with Aaliyah sitting in a dark room, wearing a black dress, while also appearing on a television screen performing the first verse.
-She is also shown sitting on a large question mark as it moves through a blue tunnel.
-Leading up to the chorus, Aaliyah is seen laying on a glass bed with headphones on.
-During the second verse and the next chorus, she appears in a snake pit with a snake around her neck, wearing snakeskin underwear.
+The video begins "with a crisp, cool shoot of Aaliyah sitting down, giving the camera a confident, sultry look".
+She is wearing a black dress, seated in front of a black background, as her "black hair is blowing slightly in a breeze".
+The following scene begins to slightly speed the pace up, with Aaliyah traveling in a futuristic subway tube.
+Aaliyah is then shown in a meditation chamber, wearing headphones and levitating above the floor in a prone position.
+During the second verse and the next chorus, she appears inside a snake pit with snakes crawling over her body.
 As Timbaland's rap verse begins, he can be seen in a dark room wearing shades.
-Aaliyah performs a dance routine with other dancers during Timbaland's verse, wearing a dragon T-shirt.
-The video closes with Aaliyah in the dark bedroom scene again and with one of the male dancers.

-Reception
+Aaliyah's dance sequence is interspersed with Timbaland's scenes, and the video subsequently ends with all aforementioned scenes displayed interchangeably.